Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

 ### qq-CLI-Initiated SSO Workflow
 <a name="sso-login"></a>In Qumulo Core 5.3.0 (and higher), a user can authenticate a `qq` CLI session by using SSO.

-1. A user uses the `qq sso_login` CLI command in a terminal.
+1. A user uses the `qq sso_login` CLI command.
 For example:

    ```bash
    qq --host {{site.exampleIP}} sso_login